Corporate Venture Capital in Identity & Access Management

 Enhance user authentication capabilitiesBiometric, passwordless, behavior-based authentication

-Improve Zero Trust posturesFine-grained access control, continuous user verification
+Improve Zero Trust posturesFine-grained access control and continuous user verification

 Streamline compliance and governanceIAM policy orchestration, audit automation, flexible RBAC

-Expand global user access strategiesDecentralized identity, multi-cloud/federated systems
+Expand global user access strategiesDecentralized identity and multi-cloud or federated systems

 Market Momentum and Future Outlook